Distributionally Robust Treatment Effect: Choice of Loss Function

 The proof directly follows that of Proposition 2 and Theorem 1 in \cite{blanchet2019robust} by using the cost function in (\ref{eq:cost1}).
 We can easily see that the minimax solution for $\beta$ remains as the parameter under the source distribution $P$.

 The loss function in (\ref{eqn:naivedro}) can be considered a special case of Proposition \ref{prop:e1} by regressing $\tilde{Y}(1)-\tilde{Y}(0)$ on a constant 1.
 Additionally, even if one would like to estimate the treatment effect in a parametric linear regression of the observed outcome on the treatment indicator and covariates (sometimes with the interaction between the treatment indicator and covariates included), the distributionally robust coefficient estimates would be driven solely by covariate shifts, regardless of the distributional shift in potential outcomes, which is counterintuitive.
-In fact, suppose there is no distribution shift in treatment assignment, the coefficients on the covariates and the interaction term will be penalized toward zero, and the coefficient on the treatment indicator, in some DGP, could increase in magnitude along with the Wasserstein radius to fit the observed outcome better.

 \begin{remark} If we replace the 2-Wasserstein neighborhood in Proposition \ref{prop:e1} with the 1-Wasserstein neighborhood, there is no valid minimax solution because the inner supremum is infinite. \end{remark}